Category: Organics Infrastructure Fund

 Contact: 1300 361 967 or email@example.com

-Love Food Hate Waste grants support eligible organisations to deliver projects that help households or businesses reduce the amount of edible food they waste.
+Love Food Hate Waste grants supported eligible organisations to deliver projects that help households or businesses reduce the amount of edible food they waste.

 What will be funded?

-The Love Food Hate Waste grants will be delivered via three streams.
+The Love Food Hate Waste grants were delivered via three streams.
 Streams 1, 2 and 3 are currently closed.